Endochondral ossification

 Epiphyseal plates >

-Chondrocytes proximal and distal to the original primary center, in bands now called “epiphyseal plates,” continue these regressive changes.
+Chondrocytes at both ends of the marrow cavity align in rows forming epiphyseal plates, which continue the regressive changes.
 The bone deposition and resorption that follow, add length to the developing bone.

 Perichondrium/periosteum >